 St. Joseph's School Advisory Council strives to promote the best possible educational conditions for all students attending St. Joseph's School.
-It is the role of the St. Joseph's School Advisory Council to establish the policies under which the school programs operate, assist in planning the programs, and to assist the means for improving.
-Members to the School Advisory Council are elected or appointed from St. Joseph's Parish and St. Francis de Sales' Paris.
-For any questions or comments for the School Advisory Council, please visit their webpage at http://stjoesmhdschool.com/school-advisory-council and complete the online form.
+It is the role of the St. Joseph's School Advisory Council to advise on school policies and fiscal practices, They also participate in strategic planning, supporting the accreditation of the school.
+Members to the School Advisory Council are elected or appointed from St. Joseph's Parish and St. Francis de Sales' Parish.